RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab07/README.md

     *Remember to select CLIENT_ID with the one you got in the [API Security Lab](../lab05/#step-4-create-a-test-app).
 It will easily identifiable as its and hexadecimal name*.

+    *If you do not find the CLIENT_ID, make sure you correctly executed the sync between 3scale and RHSSO in [Step 3.12 Lab05](../lab05/#step-3-configure-3scale-integration)*

    ![24-client-application](images/consume-24.png "Client Application")

 1. Scroll down, type in and select the following options in the application configuration: